Delta outbreak: 12 new community cases in Auckland

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Two cases have yet to be linked to existing ones, the Ministry of Health said in a statement this afternoon.
-There are no new cases at the border.
+Two community cases have yet to be linked to existing ones, the Ministry of Health said in a statement this afternoon.
+There are no new cases at managed isolation facilities.

+There are now a total of 1177 community cases associated with the latest outbreak of the Delta variant of the virus.

 Officials said one of today's community cases had previously been under investigation and was now confirmed, and linked to the current outbreak.